directinsight/docker/yocto-hardknott_karo-bsp/IMAGE_OVERVIEW.md

 Note: user/pass for running BSP builds is **yoctosdk/yoctosdk**.

 Create an empty mount point on the host: `/home/<USER>/docker/volume/yocto`
-where **<USER>** is the user name on the host.
+where `<USER>` is the user name on the host.
-This is where the images will be built and will persist even if the container is eventually deleted.
+This is where the images will be built and will persist even if the container is deleted.

-Setup the container from this docker image - run the following commands on the host:
+Setup the container from this docker image by running the following commands on the host:

 `docker pull wrwdi/yocto-hardknott_karo-bsp`
 `docker run --name yocto-hardknott_karo-bsp --rm -it -v /home/<USER>/docker/volume/yocto:/home/yoctosdk wrwdi/yocto-hardknott_karo-bsp`

+Replace `<USER>` with the appropriate user name.
-The `--rm` option ensures that the docker container is removed when you exit it so you don't have to remember to clean up.
+The `--rm` option ensures that the docker container is removed when you exit the container, so you don't have to remember to clean up.

 If you wish to build the image within the container rather than on the mount point in the host, simply remove the `-v` option:
 `docker run --name yocto-hardknott_karo-bsp --rm -it wrwdi/yocto-hardknott_karo-bsp`